 The human itch mite, Sarcoptes scabiei var. hominis, is an obligate human ectoparasite and a common cause of itchy dermatosis, infesting ~300 million persons worldwide.
 Gravid female mites (~0.3 mm in length) burrow superficially within the stratum corneum, depositing several eggs per day.
 Six-legged larvae mature to eight-legged nymphs and then to adults.
 Gravid adult females emerge to the surface of the skin about 8 days later and then (re)invade the skin of the same or another host.
 Newly fertilized female mites are transferred from person to person mainly by direct skin-to-skin contact; transfer is facilitated by crowding, poor hygiene, and sex with multiple partners.
 Generally, scabies mites die within a day or so in the absence of a suitable host.
 Transmission via sharing of contaminated bedding or clothing occurs less frequently than is often thought.
 In the United States, scabies may account for up to 5% of visits to dermatologists.
 Outbreaks are known to occur in preschools, hospitals, nursing homes, and other institutional residences.

 The itching and rash associated with scabies derive from a sensitization reaction to the mites and their secretions/excretions.
 A person’s initial infestation remains asymptomatic for up to 6 weeks before the onset of intense pruritus, but a re-infestation produces a hypersensitivity reaction without delay.
-Burrows become surrounded by inflammatory infiltrates composed of eosinophils, lymphocytes, and histiocytes, and a generalized hypersensitivity rash later develops in remote sites.
-Immunity and ...
+Burrows become surrounded by inflammatory infiltrates composed of eosinophils, lymphocytes, and histiocytes, and a generalized hypersensitivity rash later develops in remote sites. ...